cameronmaske/django-boilerplate-dotcloud/README.md

 Adapted by me!
 [Cameron Maske](http://www.cameronmaske.com).
 If this project helped, I've loved to hear about it!
 Give me a [tweet](https://twitter.com/cameronmaske)

 ### TODOs
-* Complete the style guide /style/
+* Complete the style guide /style/.
+* Add optional user code/login support/waiting list to install.
+* Add create development database + sync to install.
+* Add optional push to DotCloud to install.
 * Tests!

 ### Notes: